crixsz/XrayMultiPath-Docker-Setup/README.md

 chmod +x menu.sh
 ```

-Then, run the script to start the services:
+Then, run the script:
 ```bash
 ./menu.sh
 ```

+### Step 4: Register the WARP Client
+Before starting the services, you need to register the WARP client.
+Select option 4 from the menu to do this.
+This only needs to be done once.

+### Step 5: Start the Services
+Select option 1 from the menu to build and start the Docker containers.

 The menu provides the following options:
 - **Install and Start Services:** Builds and starts the Docker containers.
 - **Stop and Remove Services:** Stops and removes all containers, networks, and volumes.
 - **View Service Logs:** Tails the logs from the running containers.
+- **Register WARP Client:** Registers the WARP client.

 ## Client Configurations